-Emily has been interviewed for many local, national and international print and broadcast titles, including the BBC, The Guardian, Australian Broadcasting Corporation, TalkSport, and the Voice of Russia.
+Emily has been interviewed for many local, national and international print and broadcast media, including the BBC, The Guardian, Australian Broadcasting Corporation, in addition to other national and international broadcasters and publishers.

 BBC Radio 4 ‘The Moral Maze‘ – 7th March 2018.
 The Ethics of Competition in Sport.
 Dr Emily Ryall was invited as a contributor to discuss whether an ethical line can be drawn between rule breaking, gamesmanship and the spirit of sport.